radek-drw/Portfolio/docs/recaptcha.md

 }
 ```

+- **Fields explanation**
   - score: ranges from 0.0 (likely bot) to 1.0 (likely human)
   - action: should match the action you defined in execute()
   - success: indicates whether the token was valid